 Forest River

-Forest River is well regarded in the RV world, and has been for decades.
-They make a great variety of rigs, from fifth wheels to Class Cs, so definitely keep them on your short list!
+Forest River is well regarded in the RV world and has been for decades.
+They make a great variety of rigs, from fifth wheels to Class Cs, so definitely keep them on your shortlist!
 They have many layouts and styles of Class Cs, perfect for shopping around.
-And their customer service team is top notch.
+And their customer service team is top-notch.

 Jayco